mike99mac/minimy-mike99mac/hardware/README.md

 The goal of this project is to:
 - Create a beautiful, solid wood, retro-looking boombox,
-- that sounds amazing,
+- That sounds amazing,
-- that can play music by voice, and
+- That can play music by voice, and
-- that respects privacy by performing operations without accessing the Internet.
+- That respects privacy by performing operations without accessing the Internet.

 The build is described in excruciating detail, not only for the good of humanity, but because the author forgets all the steps involved and can never find the scraps of paper with the right notes.